top of page

 Well, this was simply a bald-faced lie.
 The Zapruder film shows nothing of the kind.
 The President sat facing forward throughout the whole shooting.
 Did the author of the piece actually watch the film?
 Was he told the film showed this movement?
 We don’t know the origin of this lie, but Time-Life has never addressed it.

 At the time of the 25th anniversary, I watched a somber episode of ‘NOVA’ narrated by Walter Cronkite, which purported to lay bare all the lies put forth through the years by even the most thoughtful critics.
 In one memorable scene, Cronkite narrated the story of Darrell Tomlinson, the Parkland Hospital orderly who discovered what became known as the “magic bullet” lying on a gurney in a hallway in the hospital.
 Tomlinson always insisted that he found the slug on a gurney having nothing to do with either President Kennedy or Texas Governor John Connally, from whom the bullet allegedly exited.
 Now, if the bullet were found in a place not connected to the shooting, it would greatly undermine the narrative that it played a key role in the crime.
 In his classic voice, and with great authority, Cronkite explained away this inconsistency by noting “[the Warren Commission] concluded [Tomlinson] was mistaken”.
-They did, and Walter Cronkite was apparently OK with it.
+They did, and Walter Cronkite was apparently OK with it (recent claims by retired Secret Service agency Paul Landis that he discovered the slug on the top of the back seat of the President's car would, if true, destroy the "magic bullet" theory outright).

 Media reaction to the JFK killing since 1963 has ranged from such bald-faced lies to such simple, condescending dismissals.
 Why?
-I think it probably has something to do with the fact that the media, an institution very proud of its history and reputation, went into the tank for the official story from the beginning.
+I think it probably has something to do with the fact that the media went hard into the tank for the official story from the beginning.
 There is a long history in the U.S. of certain media companies and some specific reporters enjoying close, even improper relationships with government officials and this was certainly true in 1963.
 They would sometimes craft their narratives in such a manner so as to suit the aims of these friends.
 In doing so, I think they almost always sincerely believed they were acting in the national interest (more on this in the closing section of this paper).
 If it were shown today that the official story was not true it would be an indictment of the institution of the media and of how they conducted themselves then and over the course of intervening years.

 So, the 25th anniversary came and went.